da5ch0/da5ch0/README.md

-drwxr-xr-x  philosophy, theology, linguistics, cryptolinguistics drwxr-xr-x  mental health advocacy, double bind theory drwxr-xr-x  thermodynamics, acoustics
+drwxr-xr-x  philosophy, theology, linguistics, cryptolinguistics drwxr-xr-x  mental health advocacy, double bind theory drwxr-xr-x  thermodynamics, acoustics drwxr-xr-x  ai system prompt architecture, LLM security, impossibility proofs
 ```

 academic work lives on ORCID → [**0009-0007-7537-5703**](https://orcid.org/0009-0007-7537-5703)

+more will be crossposted there and also on arxiv soon

+twitter is public again

+the library is open. the librarian is in.
 ---

 ### `$ cat pinned.txt`